openlegend/core-rules/core/src/08-rewards/01-chapter-eight.md

 *When blown, this horn creates a sound wave strong enough to deafen creatures and shatter objects.*

-Deafened 5, Might 5, Area 30' cone
+Deafened 5, Might 5, Area 20' cone

-**Special**: The horn can only use the might attribute to destroy objects, or inflict the banes forced move and knock down.
+**Special**: The horn can only use the Might attribute to destroy objects or inflict the banes forced move and knock down.

 #### Jet Pack